-The IBX Critical Facilities personnel conduct regular scheduled rounds.
+The IBX Critical Facilities personnel conduct regular engineering site rounds, which are documented.
 The rounds made are staggered to help ensure maximum equipment coverage.

-Prior to the morning rounds, the site engineer prints out a report from the BMS indicating alarm conditions, colocation area temperature and humidity readings, chiller loads, equipment statuses, and electrical loads from the previous night.
-During rounds, the data on the report is compared to observed conditions.
+Prior to the rounds, the IBX Critical Facilities engineer prints out a report from the BMS indicating alarm conditions, colocation area temperature and humidity readings, chiller loads, equipment statuses, and electrical loads.
+During the rounds, the data on the report is compared to observed conditions.
 Where necessary, supplemental equipment log sheets are kept manually.